abhinavrau/cloud-grocy/README.md

 1. Create a VPC, subnet, firewall rules, and a t2.micro EC2 instance running Ubuntu 18.04 with a public IP address.
 1. Install Docker and docker-compose.
-1. Register the Public IP address of the EC2 instance with DuckDNS for both the domain names specified earlier.
+1. Register the Public IP address of the EC2 instance with DuckDNS for both the domain names specified earlier and wait for DNS entries to propagate.
 1. Run [grocy](https://grocy.info) and [barcode buddy](https://barcodebuddy-documentation.readthedocs.io/en/latest/index.html) as docker containers.
 1. Generate free TLS certificates using LetsEncrypt with auto renewal using  [docker-compose-letsencrypt-nginx-proxy-companion](https://github.com/evertramos/docker-compose-letsencrypt-nginx-proxy-companion)